 Cooktop Repair in Glendale, CA

-Same-day service for gas, electric, and induction cooktops that won't ignite, won't heat evenly, or show error codes.
+Same-day service for gas, electric, and induction cooktops – burners that won't light, elements that won't heat, cracked glass tops, and unresponsive controls.
 Licensed technicians, OEM parts only, 60-day warranty on every repair.

 About Our Cooktop Repair Service

-Cooktops are built into the countertop, which makes them both harder to access and more consequential to diagnose correctly — a wrong call means pulling the unit from the counter, and on stone or custom countertops, that's a process you want done once.
-Cooktops also span three fundamentally different technologies — gas burners, radiant/ceramic electric elements, and induction coils — each with its own failure modes and diagnostic requirements.
+Cooktops use three fundamentally different technologies – gas burners, radiant/ceramic electric elements, and induction coils – each with its own failure modes and diagnostic requirements.

-Our technicians are licensed by California BHGS (#49152) and hold university degrees in radio engineering and electronics.
-We repair gas, electric, ceramic, and induction cooktops from GE, Samsung, LG, Whirlpool, KitchenAid, Frigidaire, and Bosch, as well as premium built-in cooktops from Wolf, Thermador, Gaggenau, Miele, and Dacor — with OEM parts on every job.
+Our technicians are licensed by California BHGS (#49152) and hold university degrees in radio engineering and electronics, giving them the specialized expertise needed for complex induction and smooth-top repairs.
+We service gas, electric, ceramic, and induction cooktops from GE, Samsung, LG, Whirlpool, KitchenAid, Frigidaire, and Bosch, as well as premium built-in models from Wolf, Thermador, Gaggenau, Miele, Viking, and Dacor.

 Common Cooktop Problems